jaredhanson/passport-openidconnect/README.md

 with [OpenID Connect](https://openid.net/connect/).

 This module lets you authenticate using OpenID Connect in your Node.js applications.
-By plugging into Passport, OpenID Connect authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).
+By plugging into Passport, OpenID Connect-based sign in can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).